Follow TV Tropes

 • High-Class Glass: He wears a monocle which goes with his formal attire to show him as an esteemed and successful novelist, and sets him apart from Detective Orpheus’ disheveled appearance.

-• Light Is Not Good: He has a bright color scheme, but he is a manipulative and dangerous man which may or may not be the series Big Bad.
+• Light Is Not Good: He has a bright color scheme, but he is a manipulative and dangerous man who may or may not be the game's Big Bad.

 • Most Writers Are Writers: The Novelist is Orpheus when he was still a bestselling, well, novelist and regarded as a prodigal talent in the literary world.
 One of his notable creations is the Call of the Abyss book series that are acted out in the lore of each COA event.

-• Pure Is Not Good: His S-tier skin, "Hollow", is meant to represent incorruptible purity and the way he sees himself, as an Obliviously Evil, meanwhile its direct counterpart "Abyss", a "Nightmare" skin, is his true self, a Tragic Monster who is aware that he is evil, and hates it, but also believes to be unable change.
+• Pure Is Not Good: His S-tier skin, "Hollow", is meant to represent incorruptible purity and the way he sees himself; that being Obliviously Evil.
+Meanwhile, its direct counterpart, "Abyss", a "Nightmare" skin, is his true self, a Tragic Monster who is aware that he is evil, and hates it, but also believes himself to be unable change.

 • Renaissance Man: During Episode II of Ashes of Memory, Orpheus reveals to Frederick that, on top of being a well-selling novelist, he also dabbles in detective work.
 Later, after Alice awakens in her bedroom after being rendered unconscious at the Kreiburg Racecourse, the manor's butler claims that Orpheus is also knowledgeable about medicine, and provided the other occupants of the manor with a preliminary diagnosis on Alice's current condition.